16-19 BURSARY and CATCH-UP FUNDING

 Application Process

-It is our intention to process applications and provide in writing the outcome by Friday 8 October 2021.
-Applicants should ensure that they include all the required evidence by the deadline above in order to allow for timely decisions to be made.
+To apply for a Bursary please complete the application form and return either via email at [email protected] or to the Sixth Form Office.
+The finance team will then process the application and provide in writing the outcome.
+Applicants should ensure that they include all the required evidence at the point of application to allow for timely decisions to be made.
 If you have any queries about the process or evidence needed then please contact either the Sixth Form Team or the Finance Department for assistance.

 Please keep any receipts for transport or items purchased in the meantime as if you are eligible and have proof of purchase we can reimburse these costs.